Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning

 \subsection{Experiment Setup}

-For every local GNN model, we use a two-layer GNN model uniformly to extract the local node embeddings, and we set the local node embeddings' dimension to 16.
-The number of hidden units is set to 32.
+For each local GNN model, a two-layer GNN model is applied to extract the local node embeddings, whose dimension is set to 16.
+The number of hidden units is fixed to 32.
 For GCN and SGC, the activation function is ReLU.
 ELU and ReLU are applied for means and variances respectively in RGCN.
-We train the GVFL for 200 epochs using Adam with learning rate of 0.01.
-Considering sparsity of the dataset and concealment of attack, in our experiments, we only fix the attack budget $\Delta$ to 1, i.e., only one edge is allowed to be modified by the malicious participant, which is challenging.
-Besides, we use accuracy of the server model as our evaluation metric, and the lower the accuracy, the better the attacker's performance.
+The GVFL is trained for 200 epochs using Adam with learning rate of 0.01.
+Considering sparsity of the dataset and concealment of attack, the attack budget $\Delta$ is fixed to 1.
+Besides, accuracy of the server model is applied as the main evaluation metric, and the lower the accuracy, the better the attacker's performance.

 Our experimental environment consists of Intel XEON 6240 2.6GHz x 18C (CPU), Tesla V100 32GiB (GPU), 16GiB memory (DDR4-RECC 2666) and Ubuntu 16.04 (OS).